-In this ACCA FAQ blog article we answer some of your frequently asked questions around the order in which you should take your ACCA exams.
+In this blog, we answer some of your frequently asked questions around the order in which you should take your ACCA exams.

 - In what order should I take my ACCA exams?